 Using Social Media to Increase Revenues

 There are many things a nonprofit can be using social media for to help increase income, including but not limited to:

-8) Advertising – I normally don’t recommend advertising as part of a social media strategy, but the ability to micro-target certain demographics on Facebook to promote your Facebook Page and increase public awareness is something that should be considered should limited budget allow for it.
+I normally don’t recommend advertising as part of a social media marketing strategy, but the ability to micro-target certain demographics on Facebook to promote your Facebook Page and increase public awareness is something that should be considered and a limited Facebook ads strategy and budget allowed for it.

 Using Social Media to Decrease Expenses